 The people who plan, manage, and run the supply chain are critical to a company’s success.

-“Supply chain management is a good fit for those interested in a career path that will place them in a key position in a company with a clear career path to high level management,” says Cuneyt Altinoz, PhD, a graduate faculty member in the School of Business and Information Technology at Purdue University Global.*
+“Supply chain management is a good fit for those interested in a career path that will place them in a key position in a company with the potential to advance to higher-level management positions,” says Cuneyt Altinoz, PhD, a graduate faculty member in the School of Business and Information Technology at Purdue University Global.*

-“We should be amazed that Amazon and companies like them can deliver anything you want to your doorstep in 2 days,” Altinoz says.
+“We should be amazed that Amazon and companies like them can deliver anything you want to your doorstep in two days,” Altinoz says.
 “That’s supply chain management at work.”

 Altinoz points out that supply chain and logistics skills are transferable from industry to industry, including (but not limited to):

 - Food and beverage